What Are the Stages of the Mediation Process in the UK?

 • Everyone goes through the document and gives their consent by signing it.

 If an agreement is not reached, the mediator will close the session.
 After this, the dispute can be taken to court or pursued through another means.
-Still, even if no agreement is reached, mediation helps some people understand the other’s viewpoints and resolves some issues.
+Still, even if no agreement is reached, mediation helps some people understand the other’s viewpoints and resolves some of the issues.

 Stage 7: Ending the Mediation Process